Rare Earth: Why Complex Life Is Uncommon in the Universe: Reception

 Rare Earth attracted substantial attention, both in the media and academically.
 It has been cited by many subsequent articles in the field of geology and astrobiology.
 Christopher McKay wrote a positive review titled 'All Alone After All?', in the journal Science.
 The Times proclaimed it as an answer to the Copernican Principle.
 Discover described it as a "a wet blanket for E.T. enthusiasts".
 The book's rationale was also praised by media outlets including Newsday and The Economist.
 CNN described it as an answer to the Fermi paradox.
 Several astronomy sources also praised the book including Sky & Telescope and Astronomy magazine.
 Other science media also praised the book including American Scientist, Popular Mechanics, and Physics Today.
 Ward & Brownlee's Rare Earth Hypothesis has been further popularised in books along the same theme.

 It was not without its critics, however.
 While initially declaring it a "must read", the geoscientist James Kasting wrote a highly critical reply in the journal Perspectives in Biology and Medicine, challenging its restrictive criteria.
 Several books were written in reply including Evolving the Alien by Jack Cohen, who described Ward and Brownlee's assumption as restrictive and unimaginative; and a form of circular reasoning.
 The book Life Everywhere by David Darling was also written largely in reply to Rare Earth and Darling describes it as neither a hypothesis nor prediction, but merely "a description of how life arose on Earth" having selected the factors that best suit the case.

 What matters is not whether there's anything unusual about the Earth; there's going to be something idiosyncratic about every planet in space.
 What matters is whether any of Earth's circumstances are not only unusual but also essential for complex life.
 So far we've seen nothing to suggest there is.

 According to Robert K. Logan there is very little surprise as to why the book received significant interest from the neo-creationism movement.
 While Ward & Brownlee attribute this exceptional unlikeliness to chance, many within the movement regard this as evidence of an intelligent designer.
-Many subsequent intelligent design advocates have been inspired by Rare Earth including Guillermo Gonzalez who wrote and the book The Privileged Planet promoting the concept of intelligent design.
+Many subsequent intelligent design advocates have been inspired by Rare Earth including Guillermo Gonzalez who wrote the book The Privileged Planet promoting the concept of intelligent design.
 Gonzalez coined the term Galactic Habitable Zone based on the work 'The Galactic Habitable Zone: Galactic Chemical Evolution', a collaboration with Ward & Brownlee.